Magic 7.3 Download

 Fixed an error in the configure script that caused a run-time error in revision 15.

 Also: Added the capability to give alias names for stacking types in the technology file.
 Changed the behavior of "paint" and "erase" commands to handle stacking contact type names by painting or erasing the residues (contacts) of the stacking type rather than the stacking type itself.
-Changed the behavior of the layout (.mag file) reader in DBio.c to handle stacked contact names in the input file, which finally provides some compatibility with layouts generated using technology files with explicitly-defined stacking types.
+Changed the behavior of the layout (.mag file) reader in DBio.c to handle stacked contact names in the input file, which finally provides some compatibility with layouts generated using technology files with explicitly-defined stacking types.- (never posted)

 Makes a correction to the tech file read-in of stacked contacts that allows one layer (such as "pad") to be defined that has the same residues as one stacking type (such as "m123c") without magic's confusing their respective paint/erase tables.
 This avoids the necessity of having to define an extra plane (usually "oxide") just so type "pad" can have different residues than the stacked contacts.
-Note that this is only a problem for 3-metal-layer technologies, as four or more layers in a pad would never match any of the automatically-generated stacked contact types.
+Note that this is only a problem for 3-metal-layer technologies, as four or more layers in a pad would never match any of the automatically-generated stacked contact types.- May 13, 2004

 Fixed the "device capacitor" and "device resistor" extraction to operate correctly on devices with model names (other than "None") for which a device length and width is extracted instead of a value.
 Thanks to Mark Martin for pointing out this error.

 Removed all of the error-generating statements at the top of many the header files, and instead implemented a standard method by which each include file defines a variable indicating that it has been parsed, and makes sure that it is not read more than once.
 Then, each header includes any other headers that it depends on.
 Further, redundant declarations of TRUE and FALSE have been removed, and "bool" has been typedef'd to "unsigned char". bool variables set to negative values have been recast as "int".
-Thanks to Jason Schonberg for the patch file which implemented most of the above changes.
+Thanks to Jason Schonberg for the patch file which implemented most of the above changes.- June 15, 2004

 Improvements on all the LEF/DEF methods.
 The current version handles VIA definitions correctly, although at the moment it reads contact CUTS and does no extra processing (i.e., CIF-to-magic boolean rules) to produce the magic contact areas.
 Unlike previous versions, it preserves route and via coordinates in half-internal-unit values.
 Still to do: 1) Handle routes with non-standard widths as "SPECIALNETS" instead of "NETS" in the "def write" function, 2) implement CIF-to-magic rules on contact cuts, 3) convert PINS section in DEF files to ports in the top-level layout for the "def read" function.